Allgemeine Bodencreditanstalt: Bodencreditanstalt

-The bank was established in 1863 as k.k. privilegierte Allgemeine Österreichische Boden-Credit-Anstalt, by agroup of financiers including Simon Sinas.
+The bank was established in 1863 as k.k. privilegierte Allgemeine Österreichische Boden-Credit-Anstalt, by a group of financiers including Simon Sinas.
 It had strong aristocratic connections, and also managed money for the Habsburg family.
 It was initially involved in mortgage credit, for which it became a dominant provider, and lending to industry and infrastructure projects such as railway construction.
 Following the Austrian financial crisis of 1873, it had to be rescued by emergency financial assistance from the Imperial government, which it reimbursed in 1875.

 From 1899 on, it also developed a significant portfolio of equity stakes in manufacturing businesses, including the textile industry.
 Unlike other Austrian universal banks, however, it did not develop a branch network.
 Rudolf Sieghart, appointed the Bodencreditanstalt's Governor in 1910, adopted an aggressive stance of rapid expansion and head-on competition with the Rothschild-led Creditanstalt, particularly after the end of World War I. By then, the Bodencreditanstalt had become Austria's second-largest bank after Creditanstalt.
 J.P.
 Morgan & Co. acquired a stake in the Bodencreditanstalt in the early 1920s, but withdrew in 1923 following a difference of views with Sieghart.
 The Bodencreditanstalt subsequently attempted to expand in Central Europe, but soon suffered from difficulties with some of its industrial borrowers, particularly Steyr-Werke. in October 1929, it became clear that the bank was no longer viable.
 Austrian Chancellor Johannes Schober intervened forcefully and persuaded Louis Nathaniel de Rothschild that Creditanstalt should purchase its troubled competitor, albeit at a heavily discounted stock price.